Scorpion-Security-Labs/OpenHashAPI/docs/FAQ.md

 - If server administrators allow, files not affected by filtering or database can also be uploaded.
 These files are stored in the container's filesystem and can be updated with new findings.
-- The `/api/lists` and `/api/lists/LISTNAME` endpoints accept GET and POST requests to work with private lists.
+- The `/api/lists` and `/api/lists/LISTNAME` endpoints accept GET and POST requests to work with user lists.

 ## How Can I Search Hashes?
 - Authenticated users can search the database for hashes or plaintext values.